przemub/ics_caldav_sync/README.md

 * REMOTE_USERNAME (str, optional): ICS host username.
 * REMOTE_PASSWORD (str, optional): ICS host password.
 * SYNC_EVERY (str): How often should the synchronisation occur?
 For example: 2 minutes, 1 hour.
 Synchronise once if empty.
+* DEBUG (bool, optional): Set to anything to print debugging messages.
+Please set this when reporting an error.
+* SYNC_ALL (bool, optional): If set, all events in the calendar will be synced.
+Otherwise, only the ones occuring in the future will be.

 ## Library usage